gammasoft71/xtd/docs/getting_started.md

 # Getting Started

-This Section provide getting started documentation.
+This Section provides a getting started documentation.

 ## In this section

 * [Installation](downloads.md) provides download and install documentation.
-* [Portability](portability.md) provides information about C++, libraries dependency, Operating System suported, Compilators and Devepment Environment tools.
+* [Portability](portability.md) provides information about C++, libraries dependency, Operating System supported, Compilers and Development Environment tools.
 * [Examples](../examples/README.md) provides some examples.

 ## See also